Zewo/Venice/README.md

 }
 ```

-Let the goroutines work for a second.
+Let the coroutines work for a second.

 ```swift
 nap(1 * second)